-Violations of Vertical Adventures' Electronic Communications and Social Media Policy should be reported to your immediate supervisor and/or Vertical Adventures' administrator.
-Complaints and allegations will be addressed under Vertical Adventures' Disciplinary Rules and Procedure.
+Violations of 5.Life's Electronic Communications and Social Media Policy should be reported to your immediate supervisor and/or 5.Life's administrator.
+Complaints and allegations will be addressed under 5.Life's Disciplinary Rules and Procedure.

 LOCKER ROOMS AND CHANGING AREAS